Blood In Urine Specialist

-These tests are performed to identify the cause of your hematuria and rule out serious concerns such as cancer, kidney stones, and infection.
+These tests are performed to identify the cause of your hematuria and rule out serious concerns such as cancer, kidney stones, high protein in the urine, and infection.

 Your doctor provides a personalized treatment plan to address the root cause of the blood in your urine.
 Depending on the underlying condition, your urologist might suggest:

 - Lifestyle change